Samarinda

+Samarinda was formally established as a city on 26 June 1959, after being separated from the outgoing Special Region of Kutai, a second-level administrative division similar to a regency that was ruled by the eponymous sultanate.
+Before becoming the capital city of East Kalimantan, it was the seat of Special Region of Kutai during its early years until it was moved into Tenggarong in 1956.
+Today, Samarinda is an enclave surrounded by different districts belonging to the Kutai Kartanegara Regency: (in clockwise direction from the north) Tenggarong Seberang, Muara Badak, Anggana, Sanga-Sanga, Muara Jawa, Loa Janan, and Loa Kulu.

+Samarinda was one of Indonesia's top ten Most Liveable Cities in 2022, ranks first on East Kalimantan Human Development Index Samarinda is East Kalimantan's largest exporter and fifth-largest importer.
+The city has the highest number of bank headquarters in East Kalimantan.
+In 2021, Samarinda Harbour became the busiest passenger port in East Kalimantan.
+The container port in Samarinda is also the busiest in East Kalimantan, handled more than in 2019.
+Samarinda is known for its traditional food amplang, as well as the cloth sarung samarinda.

 Etymology

 The name Samarinda originates from the description of the way in which the Bugis houses were constructed.
 At that time houses were customarily built on a raft and generally had the same height.
 This provided important social symbolism of equality between residents; no person's house, and thus no person, was seen as higher or lower than another.
 They named the settlement “Samarenda”, meaning “equally low”.
 After hundreds of years of use the pronunciation of the name changed slightly and the city became known as Samarinda.